CHERIEF-Dz/Laravel-Portfolio-Generator/README.md

 2. Install composer

-Follow this video if you haven't composer on your computer
+Follow this video if you haven't Composer on your computer
 ```markdown
 https://getcomposer.org/download/
 ```

-3. Add PHP to System envirement variables
+3. Add PHP to System environment variables

 ## How to clone and install the necessary tools